BootcampersCollective/Coders-Workshop/collaborators/AdamVinueza/cryptogram/README.md

 subseq(w2, s2)
 ```
 If we keep in mind that the empty string is a subsequence of every string, the
-solution becomes easy to see:
+solution becomes easy to see (that's pseudocode below):
 ```
 subseq(w, S):
     if (empty(w)):